Transport in India: Rail

 Besides, the IR also operates a number of luxury trains which cater to various tourist circuits.
 For instance, the Palace on Wheels serves the Rajasthan circuit and The Golden Chariot serves the Karnataka and Goa circuits.
 There are two UNESCO World Heritage Sites on IR, the Chhatrapati Shivaji Maharaj Terminus and the Mountain railways of India.
-The latter consists of three separate railway lines located in different parts of India, the Darjeeling Himalayan Railway, a narrow-gauge railway in Lesser Himalayas in West Bengal, the Nilgiri Mountain Railway, a rack railway in the Nilgiri Hills in Tamil Nadu and the Kalka-Shimla Railway, a narrow-gauge railway in the Siwalik Hills in Himachal Pradesh.
+The latter consists of three separate railway lines located in different parts of India, the Darjeeling Himalayan Railway, a narrow-gauge railway in Lesser Himalayas in West Bengal, the Nilgiri Mountain Railway, a rack railway in the Nilgiri Hills in Tamil Nadu and the Kalka-Shimla Railway, a narrow-gauge railway in the Sivalik Hills in Himachal Pradesh.

 In the freight segment, IR ferries various commodities and fuels in industrial, consumer, and agricultural segments across the length and breadth of India.
 IR has historically subsidised the passenger segment with income from the freight business.
 As a result, freight services are unable to compete with other modes of transport on both cost and speed of delivery, leading to continuous erosion of market share.
 To counter this downward trend, IR has started new initiatives in freight segments including upgrading of existing goods sheds, attracting private capital to build multi-commodity multi-modal logistics terminals, changing container sizes, operating time-tabled freight trains, and tweaking with the freight pricing/product mix.

 In 1999, the Konkan Railway Corporation introduced the Roll on Roll off (RORO) service, a unique road-rail synergy system, on the section between Kolad in Maharashtra and Verna in Goa, which was extended up to Surathkal in Karnataka in 2004.
 The RORO service, the first of its kind in India, allowed trucks to be transported on flatbed trailers.
 It was highly popular, carrying about trucks and bringing in about ₹ 740 million worth of earnings to the corporation until 2007.

 Perhaps the game-changer for IR in the freight segment are the new dedicated freight corridors that are expected to be completed by 2020.
 When fully implemented, the new corridors, spanning around 3300 km, could support hauling of trains up to 1.5 km in length with 32.5-ton axle-load at speeds of 100 km/h.
 Also, they will free-up capacity on dense passenger routes and will allow IR to run more trains at higher speeds.
 Additional corridors are being planned to augment the freight infrastructure in the country.